LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Experiment

 \subsection{Evaluation of Storage Efficiency}

 In this section, we evaluate the storage consumption of the global map generated by LIO-GVM.
-We employ the same parameters as those used in the experiments for evaluating the odometry accuracy.
 Specifically, in LIO-GVM, we have defined a custom point type using the Point Cloud Library (PCL).
 Each point encapsulates all the elements of $(\boldsymbol{\mu}_i, \mathbf{C}_i, M)$, comprising a total of four integer values and nine floating-point values.
-We save all the voxels from the global map into a .pcd (Point Cloud Data) file format.
-For the other systems under comparison, we configure their local map size to be 500m, ensuring coverage of all areas within the two datasets, and save all the points of the map to a .pcd file using the same function.
+All the voxels are stored in a compressed binary .pcd file.
+For other systems, we configure their local map size to be 500m, ensuring coverage of all areas within the two datasets, and save all the points in the map to a compressed binary .pcd file.

 As illustrated in Tab. \ref{table:mapStorage}, the map storage consumption of LIO-GVM outperforms other systems for all the sequences.
-This is because other systems need to ensure the downsampling filter of the map is not excessively large (usually $<$ 0.5m) to preserve the geometric information of the points.
-In contrast, our approach, which involves maintaining merely four integer values and nine floating-point values for each voxel yet still offering a comprehensive representation of the intra-voxel point distribution, permits us to allocate a considerably larger voxel size (commonly $>$ 1m) compared to other systems.
-Considering that all the LiDAR scans from the 11 sequences are downsampled as a pre-processing step in all the evaluated systems, the extent of improvement in map storage of LIO-GVM compared to other systems may not exhibit significant variations for different LiDAR resolutions.
+This is because other systems need to ensure that the downsampling filter of the map is not excessively large (usually $<$ 0.5m) to preserve the geometric information of the points.
+In contrast, our approach allows us to allocate a considerably larger voxel size (commonly $>$ 1m) compared to other systems while still offering a comprehensive representation of the intra-voxel point distribution.